-On day 2 you will be presented with 198 questions, segmented into six 45-minute block tests, and 13 computer-based simulations, each lasting approximately 15 minutes.
+On day 2, you will be presented with 198 questions, segmented into six 45-minute block tests and 13 computer-based simulations, each lasting approximately 15 minutes.
 In total, the test is going to last 9 hours.
-On day 2 your interpersonal skills, your ability to make an accurate diagnosis and decision making are all going to be tested.
+On day 2, your interpersonal skills, ability to make an accurate diagnosis, and decision-making will all be tested.

 When is the best time to take USMLE?

-- If you are an international graduate, you can do USMLE whenever you want.
-Step 1 is administered all year long except holidays (Refer to the United States Medical Licensing Examination).
-You can reschedule it one time by paying a fee depending on certain criteria.
+- If you are an international graduate, you can do USMLE whenever possible.
+Step 1 is administered all year long except on holidays (Refer to the United States Medical Licensing Examination).
+You can reschedule it once by paying a fee depending on specific criteria.